 Bearish forecasters have not gone away.
 Some point out that the equity markets have only posted gains as a result of low interest rates, which have left investors with fewer opportunities for investment returns.
-During the summer, market pessimists were warning that the surprise "leave" vote from the Brexit referendum would push global markets into turmoil.
+During the summer, market pessimists were warning that the surprise Brexit "leave" vote would push global markets into turmoil.
 However, even this had a limited negative effect on the markets.

 Of course, the ongoing issues we face are important and should not be trivialized.
-For those investors concerned about market prospects and protecting their portfolios, they have created some worry.
+For investors concerned about market prospects and protecting their portfolios, they have created some worry.
 But fear is a common underlying emotion in the equity markets.
-It can often be a driver of short-term market behaviour, sometimes resulting in decision making that may not be in an investor's long-term best interest.
+It can often drive short-term market behaviour, sometimes resulting in decision making that isn't in an investor's long-term best interest.